Learn from the best!

-Instead of trying to sell the book for £14.99 and gaining only miserable £4.49, whereas Amazon would gain out of my hard work £10.50 for free, I’d rather sell it cheaper on my blog.
+Instead of trying to sell the book for £14.99 and gaining only a miserable £4.49, whereas Amazon would gain out of my hard work £10.50 for free, I’d rather sell it cheaper on my blog.

 I figured that the blog will help me reach directly people who are actually interested in my book.
 “No amount of anxiety will push me away” is available to buy for £10 in our book section but for subscribers, we sell it for 50% of the price.

-Any-who… the bottom line is, despite the young age of Worry Head, I don’t want to say fluffy words how clever I was to reach 3000 visitors and 6000 views in 4 months because I don’t think it’s good at all.
+Any-who… the bottom line is, despite the young age of Worry Head, I don’t want to say fluffy words about how clever I was to reach 3000 visitors and 6000 views in 4 months because I don’t think it’s good at all.

 But that’s not good enough.
 I want to reach and help the gazillions of beautiful souls.